WE ARE OPEN FOR THE 2025 SEASON

 Peppers are picked the same day they are shipped with USPS Priority Mail.

 Peppers and Pots was born from the love of gardening and spicy food.
-What started out as a couple pepper plants among a typical garden has turned into a dedicated 160 square foot raised bed of around 75 pepper varieties.
+What started out as a couple pepper plants among a typical garden has turned into a dedicated 600 square foot raised bed of over 100 pepper varieties.

 All pepper seedlings sold to our customers are raised from seed here on the farm.
 We start sowing on January 1st so you can enjoy more peppers.
 We make our own soil from coconut coir, perlite, vermiculite, and earthworm castings.
 We use natural fertilizers from fish, seaweed, and epsom salt to feed our plants.